fluiddyn/fluiddyn/doc/get_good_Python_env.rst

   conda install scipy matplotlib pandas h5py ipython jupyterlab imageio cython psutil conda install spyder

   # if can be better to install mpi4py from source rather than with conda to
   # use the native mpi library
   pip install mpi4py

+  # Same for pyfftw
+  pip install pyfftw

+  # and for Pythran...
   pip install pythran colorlog

   # pip is also the good tool to install pure python packages, for example:
-  pip install h5netcdf yapf future
+  pip install h5netcdf yapf future mako

 The intermediate way and the hard way: from source
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^